q335r49/microviche/README.md

 **C** | Shift view to Center cursor horizontally (overrides s) **M** | Shift view so cursor is at the Middle line (overrides r,R)

 These commands work much like normal mode commands.
 For example, `* Heading##sjjjM` or `* Heading##s3jM` will shift the view left by one split, move the cursor down 3 lines, then vertically center the cursor.

-Note that `s` will never cause the cursor to move offscreen: for example, `45s` will not actually pan left 45 splits but only enough to push the cursor to the right edge.
+By default, `s` won't move the split offscreen.
+For example, `45s` will not actually pan left 45 splits but only enough to push the target split to the right edge.
+This behavior can be modified by including the `W` command, which specifies a 'virtual width'.
+For example, `30W` means that the width of the split is treated as though it were 30 columns.
+This would cause `5s30W` to shift only up to the point where 30 columns of the split are visible (and usually less than that).

 When movement syntax is defined for a block, snap to grid (**F10**,**.**) will execute that command.